joakimkistowski/dockerregistryUI/README.md

 ## Accessing the UI

 The UI can be accessed at http://yourmachine:8080/ (assuming you exposed it at port 8080).
 Accessing it at this root path will immediatly redirect you to http://yourmachine:8080/ui/ .
 Note that the `/ui` path and all nested sub-paths do not collide with the Docker registry API.
 As a result, your proxy could expose both the UI and the registry itself using the same host name.

+## Securing the UI

+The recommended way of securing the UI is by adding authentication to your proxy.
+You can add read/write authentication by allowing all read users to access `/ui/` and only allowing write users to `/ui/write/*`.